Welcome to OpenSequence.org.

 My name is Sergey Ovchinnikov.
 I majored in Micro/Molecular Biology and minored in Chemistry at Portland State University.
 I am currently a graduate student at University of Washington for the department of Molecular and Cellular Biology.
 My advisor is David Baker.

-Co-variance (GREMLIN) based analysis can be found at OPENSEQ.org
+Co-evolution (GREMLIN) based analysis can be found at OPENSEQ.org

 - Robust and accurate prediction of residue-residue interactions across protein interfaces using evolutionary information